About This Course

-Course Title: Biology - Marine Biology Conversion Programme
+Biology - Marine Biology Conversion Programme

-Duration: 6 months Part-time
+6 Months Part-time

-The Postgraduate Certificate in Marine Biology (Conversion Programme) is a part-time programme running from September to March for graduates from non-biological or environmental disciplines unable to meet the entry requirements for direct entry onto the MSc in Marine Biology programme.
+The Postgraduate Certificate in Marine Biology (Conversion Programme) is a six month part-time programme running from September to March for graduates from non-biological or environmental disciplines unable to meet the entry requirements for direct entry onto the MSc in Marine Biology programme.
 Students successfully passing all modules will be awarded the Postgraduate Certificate in Marine Biology.
 Those wishing to progress onto the MSc in Marine Biology must obtain an aggregate of at least 60% to be eligible to transfer onto the Master’s programme in the following academic year and will hold exemptions in passed modules taken in the Postgraduate Certificate in Marine Biology if she/he applies for the Master's in Marine Biology within 5 years from the date of successful completion of the Certificate Examinations.

 Programme Learning Outcomes for Postgraduate Certificate in Marine Biology (NFQ Level 9, Minor award)